danielkeyes/danielkeyesdev/content/thereveal.md

 ## About The Reveal

-I created this app as a way to do the birth reveal for my brother who is also an Android developer.
-I thought this would be a fun way to share details of his new nephew.
+I created this app as a way share my child's birth reveal.
+I thought this would be a fun way to announce the birth details of mine and my wife's first child.

 I also wanted to get some practice taking an App all the way from initial idea to the Android app store.